MrGiddy/printf/README.md

 * You don't have to handle field width
 * You don't have to handle precision
 * You don't have to handle the lenghth modifiers

+### 4. Local buffer - 1024 bytes
+Use a local buffer of 1024 bytes in order to call write as little as possible

+## 5. Handle %S - A custom conversion specifier
+* S: prints the string.
+* Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by athe ASCII code value in hexadecimal (upper case - always 2 characters)